-Students must attend all live classroom presentations and all Zoom meetings.
 A student who exceeds more than 3 classes in this course will be withdrawn from the program with an "F" except in the case of a Covid exposure.

 LIVE classroom: students must be in their seat ready for class at the scheduled time.
-Most often during this flex period, live classes will be held on scheduled exam days with lectures to immediately follow the exam.
+Classes will be held on scheduled exam days with lectures to immediately follow the exam.
 Students who leave after the exam are counted as "absent."